Day One

 If Blizzard can deliver a sufficiently new experience each week, it will probably keep me coming back regularly, which would be an accomplishment in my case, since I'm not really a regular Hearthstone player.
 Before this month, the last time I'd played was when Leeroy still cost 4 mana!

 It's also awesome that your first Tavern Brawl win each week awards a pack, and that the mode awards gold for wins just like normal matchmaking.
-I definitely feel the sting of not having all the cards or enough dust to craft them.
-(One of the reasons I play Patron is because Gromless builds are < 800 dust.)
+When coming back after a long break, I definitely feel the sting of not having all the cards or enough dust to craft them.
+(Though the best Patron deck is < 800 dust, heh.)
 Anything that makes it easier for players to grow their collection is a very, very welcome addition to the game.

 My only real complaint is that Tavern Brawls expire.
 Hopefully Blizzard one day sees the light and allows us to revisit old Tavern Brawls with our friends.
 I understand they don't want to dilute the matchmaking pool with an ever-increasing number of old brawls each week, but it really doesn't make any sense to disallow friends from challenging each other to their old favorites.
 In that spirit, what follows is a belated strategy-guide for both sides of the match-up, may it one day be relevant.